 It is important to know that preventing sexual harassment in the workplace is not your responsibility.
 However, it is the responsibility of the leadership and management team to prevent such unlawful acts from occurring.

 Damages Recoverable in Sexual Harassment Cases

-As experienced sexual harassment lawyers in Los Angeles, it is our job to protect victims at all costs.
+As experienced lawyers, it is our job to protect victims at all costs.
 This involves handling their case from start to finish and ensuring that victims receive the justice and compensation that they deserve for the unlawful behavior that they endured.
 There are many damages that one can recover in a sexual harassment case, including emotional damages and punitive damages.
 Learn more in-depth information about the damages recoverable in sexual harassment cases.

 Statute of Limitations for Sexual Harassment At Work in California

 If you have been a victim of sexual harassment in the workplace, it is important to know that you have legal rights to pursue justice and compensation for the wrongful conduct.
 In addition, it is also important that you know that there is a statute of limitations, which means that there is a certain amount of time that one can file a claim from the time the unlawful act occurred.
 Our team explains the statute of limitations for sexual harassment at work in California, so you do not miss the opportunity to file a claim.Sexual Harassment at Work FAQs